False Pregnancies in Livestock: Goats, Sheep, Pigs & Horses

 2. Smart Breeding Management: Avoid unnecessary hormonal tinkering and time matings correctly.

-pseudo-pregnancy (hydrometra) in goats can last as long as a real pregnancy - typically 140 to 150 days - before the doe expels the accumulated fluid in a "cloudburst."
+Pseudo-pregnancy (hydrometra) in goats can last as long as a real pregnancy - typically 140 to 150 days - before the doe expels the accumulated fluid in a "cloudburst".

 However, if left untreated, some goats may remain in this state even longer, as the uterus continues holding fluid instead of cycling normally.
-So, while hydrometra is not normal, it is a well-documented reproductive issue in goats, particularly in dairy breeds.
+While hydrometra is not normal, it is a well-documented reproductive issue in goats, particularly in dairy breeds.
 If your goat keeps experiencing pseudo-pregnancy, it’s best to consult a vet to rule out underlying hormonal or reproductive issues.

 2. Sheep: The Goat’s Close Relative in the Deception Game